Ga-masterProject/genetic_algo/README.md

 first you need to setup kaggle api
 To set up the Kaggle API, follow these steps:

-Go to the Kaggle website and sign in to your account.
+- Go to the Kaggle website and sign in to your account.
-Click on your profile icon in the top right corner of the screen.
+- Click on your profile icon in the top right corner of the screen.
-Select "Account" from the dropdown menu.
+- Select "Account" from the dropdown menu.
-Click on the "API" tab.
+- Click on the "API" tab.
-Click on the "Create New API Token" button.
+- Click on the "Create New API Token" button.
-Enter a name for your API token and click on the "Create" button.
+- Enter a name for your API token and click on the "Create" button.
-Your API token will be displayed on the screen.
+- Your API token will be displayed on the screen.
 Copy and save it in a safe place.
-To use the Kaggle API, you will need to install the Kaggle API client.
+- To use the Kaggle API, you will need to install the Kaggle API client.
 You can do this by running the following command in your terminal:

 pip install kaggle

-after that install the requirements file
+after that install the requirements file.

+start by => python3 api.py